krakrukra/PocketAdmin/README.md

 project is designed using KiCad 5.0.2
 check KiCad pcb file for PCB manufacturing info
-check KiCad sch file component fields + BOM.txt for component info
+check KiCad sch file + BOM.txt for component info

 programmer device used in this project is [ST-Link V2](https://www.aliexpress.com/item/1PCS-ST-LINK-Stlink-ST-Link-V2-Mini-STM8-STM32-Simulator-Download-Programmer-Programming-With-Cover/32792513237.html?ws_ab_test=searchweb0_0,searchweb201602_2_10152_10151_10065_10344_10068_10342_10546_10343_10340_10548_10341_10696_10084_10083_10618_10307_10135_10133_10059_100031_10103_10624_10623_10622_10621_10620,searchweb201603_55,ppcSwitch_3&algo_expid=448b8f37-4a09-4701-bf7f-8b2ce2770a23-0&algo_pvid=448b8f37-4a09-4701-bf7f-8b2ce2770a23&priceBeautifyAB=0)
 you can use single pin male-female jumpers or a 1x5pin jumper cable